Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Methods

-\textbf{ABS Sampling.} Adaptive Bin Sampling guarantees statistically unbiased population estimates, while enabling an explicit trade-off between reward and the variance of the estimate.
-If $\sel$ is the set of arms sampled during a period and each arm $a$ has non-zero probability of being selected, then $\hat{\mu}(t) = \frac{1}{\sum_a w_a}\sum_{a\in \mathcal{K}} \frac{w_ar_a}{p_a}$ is an unbiased estimate of the true population mean, where $w_a$ is the arm's NRP weight and $p_a$ is an arm's selection probability.
+\textbf{ABS Sampling.} Adaptive Bin Sampling brings together sampling and bandit literatures to guarantee statistically unbiased population estimates, while enabling an explicit trade-off between reward and the variance of the estimate.
+In essence, ABS performs adjustable \emph{risk-proportional} random sampling over optimized population strata.
+By maintaining probabilistic sampling, ABS can employ HT estimation to achieve an unbiased measurement of the population.

-Roughly speaking, ABS chooses the selection probabilities $p_a$ to tradeoff between variance of $\hmu(t)$ and reward.
-We parameterize the predicted risk distribution $\{\hat{r}_t^a\}$ with a parameter $\alpha$ to obtain a smoothed distribution $\{\hat{\rho}_t^a\}$, from which we form the selection probabilities $\{p_a\}$.
+Pseudocode is given in Algorithm 1.
+Fix timestep $t$ and let $K$ be our budget.
+Let $\hat{r}_a=f_{\htheta}(X_t^a)$ be the predicted risk for return $X_t^a$.
+First we sample the top $\zeta$ returns.
+To make the remaining $K-\zeta$ selections, we parameterize the predictions with a mixing function $\hat{\rho}_a$ intended to smoothly transition focus between the reward and variance objectives, but whose only requirement is that it be monotone (rank-preserving).
+For our empirical exploration we examine two such mixing functions, a logistic function, $\hat{\rho}_a=\frac{1}{1 + \exp(-\alpha (\hat{r}_a-\kappa))}$ and an exponential function $\hat{\rho}_a = \exp(\alpha \hy_a)$. $\kappa$ is the value of the $K$-th largest value amongst reward predictions $\{\hat{r}_t^a\}$.
 As $\alpha$ decreases, $\{\hat{\rho}_t^a\}$ approaches a uniform distribution which results in lower variance for $\hmu(t)$ but lower reward.
 As $\alpha$ increases, the variance of $\hmu(t)$ increases but so too does the reward.
+Figure~\ref{fig:abs_sampling} provides a visualization of this.